-According to a recent study from Econsultancy, customer experience is regarded as the primary way for organisations to differentiate themselves from competitors in 2017, but data capabilities — the very bedrock of all digital experiences — aren’t developing fast enoug
+According to a recent study from Econsultancy, customer experience is regarded as the primary way for organizations to differentiate themselves from competitors in 2017, but data capabilities — the very bedrock of all digital experiences — aren’t developing fast enoug

-Fairfax Media New Zealand publishes more than 25 different magazines and dozens of newspapers, regularly reaching 85 per cent of New Zealanders with their content.
+Fairfax Media New Zealand publishes more than 25 different magazines and dozens of newspapers, regularly reaching 85 percent of New Zealanders with their content.
 They began by unifying their analytics to see where audiences were coming from and how they were engaging, but they soon amped up their audience management capabilities to take it a step further.
 They integrated more sources of customer data into their marketing suite, including membership and clickstream data to increase advertising options and boost revenue.
 The results have been compelling.

 “The same questions and goals have to be posed across the company.
 Ad ops can’t only think about ‘their’ KPI that may contradict the subscriber goals.
 The KPIs have to agree,” says Jennifer Cooper, director of media and entertainment strategy at Adobe.
 A digital marketing foundation can often provide the catalyst and framework to power this internal change.